Robert J. Reynolds

-Robert John Reynolds (March 17, 1838 – June 10, 1909) was an American farmer and politician from Petersburg in South Murderkill Hundred, Kent County, Delaware.
+Robert John Reynolds (March 17, 1838 – June 10, 1909) was an American politician from Petersburg in South Murderkill Hundred, Kent County, Delaware.
 He was a member of the Democratic Party, who served in the Delaware General Assembly, and as Governor of Delaware.

 Early life and family

 Reynolds was born in Smyrna, Delaware, son of Robert Wright and Sallie Gilder Marvel Reynolds.
 He married Louvenia Riggs and had one child, Byron, and later married Hester Thomas, with whom he had no children.
 They lived at "Golden Ridge", near Petersburg in South Murderkill Hundred, Kent County, Delaware and were members of the Methodist Church.

 Professional and political career

 Reynolds was elected to the State House in 1868 and served the 1869/70 session.
 From 1879 until 1883 he was state treasurer, and in 1890 was elected the Governor of Delaware, defeating Harry A. Richardson, the Republican candidate.
 He served from January 20, 1891, until January 15, 1895.

 During these years free textbooks were first provided to public school students, and Delaware State College was established in Dover.